Fit as a Mama Bear

 Step 4: Bake the peanut butter protein brownies and let them cool in the silicone mold before topping them.

-Which Protein Powder To use
+Which Protein Powder To Use

 These mini protein brownie were made specifically with Naked Nutrition’s Chocolate Pea Protein Powder.
+This protein powder is amazing for anyone who is looking for pure, simple, protein.

 It has just three ingredients: cacao powder, coconut sugar (minimal), and pea protein powder.